How Does a Breast Reduction Surgery Work?Body Plastic Surgery

 Breast Reduction Surgery Result

-After breast reduction surgery, you will experience immediate relief from back and shoulder pain, but you should know that it takes time for the final results to reveal.
+After breast reduction surgery, you will experience immediate relief from back and shoulder pain, but you should know that it takes time for the final results to be revealed.
 It usually takes 8 to 12 weeks for the swelling to go down, so your new breasts will be larger than you expected for the first three months.
 In addition, breasts usually grow and heal at different speeds, so you probably experience some breast asymmetry during the first few months after the surgery.

 It is worth mentioning that the results of breast reduction surgery are lifelong, but aging, change in weight, hormonal imbalance, pregnancy, and breastfeeding can change the shape, size, and appearance of your breasts.
 So, you must maintain a stable BMI and avoid having children after the surgery.